aayushdhiman/techman/Secret_Agent_CTF/write_up.md

 ---

 This flag was contained in the hexdump of the agent.png file.
-You can either run strings on the file and you'll see the flag, or you can xxd the image and you'll see it at the end.
+I ran the strings command on agent.pngt to see the flag at the end of the file.
+Alternatively, one could run the xxd command on agent.png and see it at the end of the hexdump.

 CF{h3xDuMp_FTW}